facebookresearch/Mephisto/packages/cra-template-mephisto-review/template/README.md

 Change to the directory of your react app:

     cd my-review

-Build your app

     npm run build

 4. Run ```mephisto review``` in your Mephisto directory

-Change directory to the location of your Mephisto installation

-    cd ~/path/to/your/Mephisto/installation

-*Make note of the paths to your data file and react app relative to the location of your Mephisto installation*

-    $ cat ~/path/to/your/data.csv | mephisto review ~/path/to/your/my-review/build -o results.csv --all
+    $ cat ~/path/to/your/sample-data.csv | mephisto review ~/path/to/your/my-review/build --all -o results.csv

 5. Open the react app hosted at the port specified by the ouput from the above command